Liyang-Zhang/NIPT_FF/README.md

 \overline{AF_P}:\ mean\ allele\ fraction\ of\ parental\ SNPs\ in\ pregnant\ women\ cfDNA
 $$

-On the other hand, the second situation is that mathernal genotype is 1/1, and parental genotype is 0/0.
+On the other hand, the second situation is that maternal genotype is 1/1, and parental genotype is 0/0.
 The fetal fraction is calculated by the following equation:

 $$
 fetal\ fraction = 2 * (1 - \overline{AF_M})